gettalong/kramdown/README.md

 requests it is now released under the MIT license and therefore can easily be used in commercial projects, too.

-However, if you use kramdown in a commerical setting, please consider **contributing back any changes** for the benefit of the community and/or **making a donation** (see the links in the sidebar on the [kramdown homepage](http://kramdown.rubyforge.org/)!
+However, if you use kramdown in a commercial setting, please consider **contributing back any changes** for the benefit of the community and/or **making a donation** (see the links in the sidebar on the [kramdown homepage](http://kramdown.rubyforge.org/)!